Globski/alx-low_level_programming/0x11-printf/README.md

 ## Introduction

-Welcome to the Printf Project, where we implement a custom `printf` function in C. The project follows the rules and guidelines set forth by Holberton School and focuses on recreating the behavior of the standard C library `printf` function.
+Welcome to the Printf Project, where we implement a custom `printf` function in C. The project follows the rules and guidelines set forth by ALX Africa and focuses on recreating the behavior of the standard C library `printf` function.

 ## Objectives